Aurora Tigers: Dudley Hewitt Cup

 The Tigers gained a ticket to the Dudley Hewitt Cup by winning the Buckland Cup as OPJHL champions.
 The Tigers started out against the Soo Thunderbirds of the Northern Ontario Junior Hockey League.
 Soo failed to win their league but gained a ticket to the DHC as their competitor in the final was the DHC Host.
 The game proved to be close, but the Tigers prevailed, 3–1.
 In the second game, the Tigers faced the Fort William North Stars, champions of the Superior International Junior Hockey League.
 The Tigers shut down their tough opponents with a 4–0 win.
 The North Stars, of a relatively new league, are the elite of the Thunder Bay area.
 Their third game saw them defeat the NOJHL Champion North Bay Skyhawks, 5–3, which earned them a bye to the DHC final.

 The North Bay Skyhawks defeated the Fort William North Stars in the semi-final to meet the Aurora Tigers in the DHC final.
-The final, to determine a birth to the Royal Bank Cup 2004, ended up in a decisive 5–1 victory for the Tigers.
+The final, to determine a berth to the Royal Bank Cup 2004, ended up in a decisive 5–1 victory for the Tigers.

 Royal Bank Cup 2004

 The Aurora Tigers started off their Royal Bank Cup 2004 tournament against a well-rested host team, the Grande Prairie Storm of the Alberta Junior Hockey League.
-The Storm defeated the Tigers by a score of 4-2, their last loss of the season.
-Game two was against the Nanaimo Clippers of the British Columbia Hockey League, the Doyle Cup Champions, defeating them 4-2.
+The Storm defeated the Tigers by a score of 4–2, their last loss of the season.
+Game two was against the Nanaimo Clippers of the British Columbia Hockey League, the Doyle Cup Champions, defeating them 4–2.
 The next game pitted the Tigers against the Anavet Cup Champions Kindersley Klippers from the Saskatchewan Junior Hockey League.
-The Tigers won by a score of 5-0.
-The fourth round robin game saw the Tigers defeat the Fred Page Cup Champion Nepean Raiders of the Central Junior A Hockey League by a score of 3-1.
+The Tigers won by a score of 5–0.
+The fourth round robin game saw the Tigers defeat the Fred Page Cup Champion Nepean Raiders of the Central Junior A Hockey League by a score of 3–1.

 The Tigers finished tied for first in the round robin, but second by tie breaker.
-In the Semi-final, they drew the Nepean Raiders again but this time beat them in convincing fashion 7-2.
-Kindersley upset the hosts 4-3 in the other Semi-final, drawing a lopsided 7-1 victory for the Tigers against the Klippers in the Final, earning them their first Royal Bank Cup.
+In the semi-final, they drew the Nepean Raiders again but this time beat them in convincing fashion 7–2.
+Kindersley upset the hosts 4–3 in the other Semi-final, drawing a lopsided 7–1 victory for the Tigers against the Klippers in the Final, earning them their first Royal Bank Cup.

 2006–07 season and playoffs

-The Tigers finished the 2006-07 season with the top record in the OPJHL and as the top ranked team in all of the CJAHL—44 wins, 4 losses, and 1 tie.
+The Tigers finished the 2006–07 season with the top record in the OPJHL and as the top ranked team in all of the CJAHL—44 wins, 4 losses, and 1 tie.

 In the playoffs, they first swept the Buffalo Jr. Sabres 4-games-to-none.
 They then beat the Newmarket Hurricanes 4-games-to-2.
 In the Division final, they defeated the Stouffville Spirit 4-games-to-1.
 In the Conference final, they defeated the Hamilton Red Wings 4-games-to-1 and then defeated the Wellington Dukes 4-games-to-1 to clinch the Buckland Cup as OPJHL Champions.